9 Things You Should Know Before Buying an Engagement Ring in Toronto

-Here are seven key things to know before buying an engagement ring:
+Here are nine key things to know before buying an engagement ring:

 1. Know Your Budget

 Not sure how much you should spend?
-Check out our guide on how much to spend on an engagement ring.
+Check out our guide on how much to spend on an engagement ring in Toronto

 2. Understand the 4 Cs